-The Nativ program offered to Yozma participants includes a fall semester in which students choose either academic university classes for college credits, or Judaic and Yeshiva studies, intermixed with leadership training opportunities and trips.
-The second part of the year involves volunteer work, learning and teaching and community living in a youth village or development town.
+Yozma begins with a fall semester during which students study at Hebrew University, intermixed with leadership training opportunities and trips.
+The second part of the year involves volunteer work, learning and teaching, and community living.
 A variety of programming options are available for evenings, Shabbat, and winter and Pesach breaks.

 Yozma focuses on the individual, and not on a specific diagnosis, in order to address the cognitive and social challenges faced by each young adult.

 - High school graduate

 - Able to monitor medication